rust-community/rustbridge/workshops/machine_learning/readme.md

 }
 ```

 We download a resource by its URL and return an array of bytes (a `Vec<u8>>`).
 In order to start writing the body of the function, we need to impor the `hyper` dependency.
-We do this by putting `extern crate hyper` at the top of `main.rs`.
+We do this by putting `extern crate hyper;` at the top of `main.rs`.
 This imports the `hyper` module into the scope of our project.

 Looking at the GET example in the `hyper` [documentation](http://hyper.rs/hyper/v0.9.10/hyper/client/index.html#get), we should be able to write somthing along the lines of
 ```rust